ExplicITConsulting/set-outlooksignatures.com/index.md

         // Clone original images to ensure seamless loop
         // We typically need to clone the entire set once or twice.
-        // Cloning once should be sufficient for a continuous loop with the current CSS. originalImages.forEach(img => {
+        // Cloning once should be sufficient for a continuous loop. originalImages.forEach(img => {
           track.appendChild(img.cloneNode(true));
         });